nozzolillo01/fl-framework/README.md

 ## 📖 Research Context

-This framework is designed for research on **energy-efficient Federated Learning** in resource-constrained environments (IoT, mobile devices, edge computing).
+This framework is designed for research on **energy-efficient Federated Learning** in resource-constrained environments, with a focus on **Smart Agriculture** applications (IoT sensors, edge devices, agricultural monitoring systems).
 It enables investigation of:

 - Trade-offs between model accuracy and energy efficiency
 - Fairness in client participation under energy constraints
-- Impact of heterogeneous device capabilities
+- Impact of heterogeneous device capabilities on FL performance
-- Energy harvesting strategies in FL
+- Energy harvesting strategies in FL scenarios
+- Client selection policies for battery-powered agricultural sensors

 ---